mjschultz/django-tastefulpy/docs/authorization.rst

 ``Meta`` option to the ``Resource`` in question.
 For example::

     from django.contrib.auth.models import User
-    from tastypie.authorization import DjangoAuthorization
+    from tastefulpy.authorization import DjangoAuthorization
-    from tastypie.resources import ModelResource
+    from tastefulpy.resources import ModelResource

     class UserResource(ModelResource):